sci-comp/UberGodotGameJamKit/README.md

 	- git rm --cached addons/ExampleSubmodule
 	- rm -r addons/ExampleSubmodule

-If you delete a submodule without first calling submodule deinit, which is an easy mistake to make, then we have to manullly remove the submodule referendes in the following locations,
+If you delete a submodule without first calling submodule deinit, which is an easy mistake to make, then we have to manully remove the submodule references in the following locations,

 	- ./.git/config
 	- ./.git/modules/